theolepage/epita-spe-prog/coding-style.md

 ### 6.1 ctrl.switch

-Incomplete switch constructs (that is, which do not cover all cases) MUST contain a default case, unless when used over an enumeration type, in which case it SHOULD NOT contain one.
+A switch construct that do not cover all cases MUST contain a default case.
+However, when used over an enumeration type, it SHOULD NOT contain one.

 ### 6.2 ctrl.single